TUW-GEO/ecmwf_models/docs/ts_read.rst

     ts = ds.read_ts(45, 15)

 Bulk reading speeds up reading multiple points from a cell file by storing the file in memory for subsequent calls.
+Either Longitude and Latitude can be passed to perform a nearest neighbour search on the data grid (``grid.nc`` in the time series path) or the grid point index (GPI) can be passed directly.